JustDenali/denali-gym/README.md

 You can adjust buffs in client.lua

+I also currently use nh-context, but will be switching to qb-menu soon.

 happy rp'ing
 Please give me credit if you use this script and rerelease it.